gildaswise/firestore_ui/README.md

 [![pub package](https://img.shields.io/pub/v/firestore_ui.svg)](https://pub.dartlang.org/packages/firestore_ui)

-This project started as a [Pull Request](https://github.com/flutter/plugins/pull/757) to the official [cloud_firestore](https://pub.dartlang.org/packages/cloud_firestore) plugin, but unfortunately they are still polishing the main features and this had to be postponed.
+This project started as a [Pull Request](https://github.com/flutter/plugins/pull/757) to the official [cloud_firestore](https://pub.dartlang.org/packages/cloud_firestore) plugin, but unfortunately they are still polishing the main features and this had to be postponed; it's based on [firebase_database](https://pub.dartlang.org/packages/firebase_database)'s version.

 But fear not, my fellow Cloud Firestore users, this is a package that extracted the main code from that PR and now it's available to use!

-Check out the example for more info, it should be pretty straight forward since it's just a port of [firebase_database](https://pub.dartlang.org/packages/firebase_database)'s version.

 # How to use